onnx/onnx/docs/IR.md

 All names MUST adhere to C identifier syntax rules.

 Names of nodes, inputs, outputs, initializers, and attributes are organized into several namespaces.
 Within a namespace, each name MUST be unique for each given graph.
-When a graph contains nested subgraphs (as attribute values), each name in a namespace MUST be unique across these graphs.
+Please see below for further clarification in the case where a graph contains nested subgraphs (as attribute values).

 The namespaces are: